GergesHany/merry_christmas_tree/README.md

 Only for linux users :

-if you found any problem in speed that's because the speed varies from one devise to another
+if you found any problem in speed that's because the speed varies from one device to another